How to Prevent Package Theft This Holiday Season

 - Sign up for delivery alerts.
 It is always helpful to sign-up for delivery alerts via text or email so that you can track your package in real-time and be ready to retrieve it upon its delivery to your doorstep.

 - Extend package pick-up hours.
 Community managers can offer extended common area package pick-up hours to help prevent package theft and ensure safe package delivery.

 - Package hold.
-If you’re going out of town for a few days, your local post office or carrier store will hold your mail and packages until you can pick them up or resume home delivery.
+If you’re going out of town for a few days, your local postal service/post office, or carrier store will hold your mail and packages until you can pick them up or resume home delivery.
 You just have to sign up for the service online.

 - Reschedule delivery.
 If you’re not going to be home when your package is expected to arrive, contact the carrier and reschedule delivery.

 Additional Holiday Safety/Crime Prevention Tips

 - Keep packages out of sight when shopping.
 When you’re at the mall don’t keep your shopping bags full of holiday gifts or any valuables in plain sight in your car, for example in the back seat of your car.
 Rather, lock your packages and valuable items in the trunk of your car.

 - Don’t be an easy target for criminals.
 To keep criminals at bay, hide your wallet in your inside coat pocket and carry your purse close to your body.

 - Park your vehicle close to the mall.
 Find a well-lit parking space as close to the mall as possible.
 If you can’t find one right away, keep trying even though it may take longer to park.